 The area is famous for the gold that was mined by hand and old shafts have been located, diggings and relics of a bygone era and much alluvial gold can still be found in the mighty Clarence River which replenishes itself with regular rain forest flooding.

 The property is truly “off grid” as there are no passing power lines to be seen and definitely no telephones although mobile reception is available on the ridges.

 There are no rabbits, goats or wild pigs although some dingoes have been seen passing through, the wildlife includes some of the rarer species, greater gliders, black cockatoos, platypus and pigmy possums while koalas have been heard but not yet seen.

 What more could be required, endless clean water, arable pockets of loamy river flats, lowlands and highlands, abundant building sites and materials and away from the oppression of rules and regulations without being too remote from supplies.

-The property lends itself to community living and Clarence River Council has many such communities well established already.
+The property lends itself to low key camping / cabin / tiny homes community living.
+Clarence River Council has many such communities well established already.